 Not all Social Security benefits are the same.
 Did you know that besides retirement, there are also disability and survivors’ benefits?
 Life is complex.
 This system aims to cover everything that needs to be considered to promote a sustainable and comfortable retirement.

-Within the Social Security framework, disability benefits provide financial assistance to individuals unable to work due to long-term medical impairments.
-Strict criteria, based on severity and duration of disability, govern eligibility.
+Disability benefits, provided under the Social Security framework, provide financial assistance to individuals unable to work due to long-term medical impairments.
+Eligibility is governed by strict criteria based on the severity and duration of the disability.

-Meanwhile, survivors benefits act as a financial lifeline for families when a working member passes away.
+Meanwhile, survivor benefits act as a financial lifeline for families when a working member passes away.
 Dependent children, surviving spouses, and even certain ex-spouses can potentially claim these benefits.
-Together, disability and survivors benefits underscore Social Security’s overarching mission: to offer support during life’s unpredicted challenges, ensuring that both the individual and their loved ones have a financial safety net when faced with adversities.
+Together, disability and survivor benefits underscore Social Security’s overarching mission: to offer support during life’s unpredicted challenges, ensuring that the individual and their loved ones have a financial safety net when faced with adversities.

 Common Misconceptions